ALee888/ALee888/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a game dice collecting managment service -->
+- 🔭 Current Project: A discord bot for an online community to help manage their in game recycling -->